Manage Security Settings

 This brings up the Security screen, which appears as follows:

 Note also that the upper area of the screen displays notices regarding the enablement-status of saslauthd and LDAP, which can be used in support of external user-authentication.
-See Authentication, for details.
+See Authentication Domains, for details.

 The Users & Groups display (shown above) lists users and groups currently registered on the cluster.
 The display can be toggled, to provide information for either users or groups.